loxia01/PSInternetConnectionSharing/README.md

 ##### ConnectionNames
 Name(s) of the network connection(s) to get ICS status for.
 Optional.
 #### Usage examples
-1. Gets status for ALL network connections: `Get-ICS`
+1. `Get-ICS` Gets status for ALL network connections
-2. Gets status for the specified network connections: `Get-ICS -ConnectionNames Ethernet,Ethernet2,'VM Host-Only Network'`
+2. `Get-ICS -ConnectionNames Ethernet,Ethernet2,'VM Host-Only Network'` Gets status for the specified network connections